DIPlib/diplib/changelogs/diplib_next.md

 - The deterministic initialization for `dip::GaussianMixtureModel()` is more robust, making the initial Gaussians overlap instead of setting their sigma to 1.

-- The `dip::Feature::Base` class, the base class for all measurement features, has a new virtual function `Scale()`, which is called for all features after they have been computed, and which is meant to scale the measurement results with the pixel sizes.
-Most features no longer scale the measurement results while computing them, as this simplifies the logic for many of the composed features.

 - `dip::ConvexHull` no longer holds a `dip::Polygon` as a private member, instead it uses `dip::Polygon` as a base class.
 This makes all of the `dip::Polygon` functionality directly available on the convex hull. `dip::ConvexHull::Polygon()` now just returns a base class reference.